 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

 There are 17 varsity athletic teams.
-As for the student body, the school's above-average price tag attracts some more affluent students, though ultimately about 60% receive grant or scholarship aid.
-Emory meets 100% of demonstrated need without need-based loans.
-And once their time in college is up, students often find their Emory education was a good foundation: The school says 96% of students have solid plans within six months of graduation.
+As for the student body, the school's sticker price of over $90,000 a year attracts some more affluent students, though ultimately about half receive grant or scholarship aid.
+Eligible families earning less than $200,000 don't pay tuition, and Emory meets 100% of a student's demonstrated need without need-based loans.
+Once their time in college is up, students often find their Emory education was a good foundation: The school's graduates earn a median income of $90,000 four years after getting their degree, according to College Scorecard.